linux-lock/bpflock/README.md

 make
 ```

-All build binaries will be produced in `build/` directory.
+All build binaries and libraries will be produced in `build/dist/` directory.

-Current build process was inspired by: https://github.com/iovisor/bcc/tree/master/libbpf-tools
+Current build process was inspired from: https://github.com/iovisor/bcc/tree/master/libbpf-tools

+## 4. Deployment